 Craving something sweet, sour and spicy?
 Give the new vegetarian menu at The Joomak a try for ultimate, ma-shi-saeyo noms

-As plant-based diets are getting more and more popular, vegetarian restaurants are popping up in The 852, such as Green Common, 2DP and Veggi Monster.
-There are also an array of restaurants that sell meat with great vegan options, and one that has been on our radar is The Joomak – the famous Korean restaurant located in LCX, Harbour City.
+As plant-based diets are getting more and more popular, vegetarian restaurants are popping up in The 852, such as Green Common, 2DP and Veda.
+There are also an array of restaurants with great vegan options, and one that has been on our radar is The Joomak – the famous Korean restaurant located in LCX, Harbour City.
 Recently they launched a full vegetarian menu (and all-you-can-eat vegetarian buffet available every Wednesday!), so we decided it was time to try it out.

 The new vegetarian menu at The Joomak

 The Joomak, the name itself meaning Korean-style bistro/pub, was established by Korean chef Steven Lee who went to school in North America and worked at restaurants in Italy, China and Australia.
 Located in LCX (with a view of the beautiful harbour), The Joomak is a cosy restaurant perfect for friends to connect with each other, as well as business lunches and casual dinners.

 To start off this exciting vegetarian feast, we tried their signature grilled sweet corn and savoury pancake (aka jeon).
 Topped with vegan cheese and purple potato, the grilled sweet corn is succulent and indulgent – especially when all the vegan cheese has melted to perfection, yum.
 Unlike typical Korean pancakes which can be oily, the kale jeon is a great alternative for healthy eaters, and they’re soft on the inside!